sachdevasushant/Isotonic/README.md

 The output contains a vector ‘x’ and an accuracy measure ‘accuracy’. x is a vector containing the values after l2-isotonic regression, while accuracy gives an upper bound on the error in the objective value at x, compared to the optimum.
 The upper bound is computed by constructing a dual certificate.

 Note that the cmg solver has a few bugs.
 It occasionally fails to solve linear equations and runs into error.
-We suggest rerunning the program a few times and/or use a different solver.
-An alternate solver is provided with the code which is based on incomplete Cholesky factorization.
+We suggest rerunning the program a few times and/or using a different solver.
+An alternate solver based on incomplete Cholesky factorization is provided with the code.
 You can use it by passing a third argument to isotonicIPM as follows:
 ```
 >> [x, accuracy] = isotonicIPM(a,v,1);
 ```